 The exhibition will be accompanied by an active roster of public and educational programs, from workshops and lectures to curriculum-based programs serving K-12 students, as well as in-gallery interactive stations.
 A series of master classes featuring the designers and technology including in the exhibition will be scheduled, programs designed to engage visitors in the creative processes of artists at work and to reveal the far-reaching potential of many of these new technologies.

-Major support for Out of Hand: Materializing the Postdigital is generously provided by Infor and the Creative Industries Fund NL.
-Additional support has been provided by Dassault Systèmes, the Dutch Culture USA program by the Consulate General of the Netherlands in New York, Dassault Systèmes, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, Design Flanders, the Flemish Agency for Arts and Heritage, and Design Flanders.
+Major support for Out of Hand: Materializing the Postdigital is generously provided by the National Endowment for the Arts, Creative Industries Fund NL, and Infor.
+Additional support has been provided by Dassault Systèmes, the Dutch Culture USA program by the Consulate General of the Netherlands in New York, Toyota, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, the Flemish Agency for Arts and Heritage, and Design Flanders.
 Major in-kind support for the exhibition has been provided by Shapeways and LuciteLux.
 KLM Royal Dutch Airlines is the official airline of MAD.

 Click here for videos related to the exhibition.